Stone Cleaning Professionals in Edgewater, NJ Expertly Removed All the Blemishes from this Natural Stone Shower

 As the owner requested, we visited her house to inspect the natural stone shower.
 After meeting her, we began the evaluation.
 We immediately notice the floor had soap scum stains.
 We explained that bar soap leaves a foam which reacts with the minerals in the water.
 When the residue hardens on the surface, it forms nasty stains.
 There were also problems in the grout and caulking.
 They were full of dirt and grime.
 Because of this, the entire surface looked unappealing.
 Upon closer inspection, we found it was necessary to seal the stone.
 This was important because the surface was exposed to all sorts of damaging agents present in the shower.
 After finishing the inspection, we concluded that conventional cleaning wouldn't yield positive results.
 We told the owner our stone cleaning process would provide an effective solution to the problems.
 She was pleased with our assessment and decided to hire our services.

 We returned with everything we needed to begin the restoration.
 We started the process by cleaning the surface using Sir Grout's exclusive pH-neutral cleaner and a high-speed scrubber.
-Unlike other cleaners, our product offers many benefits, including an enhanced antimicrobial formula that can help inhibit the growth of bacteria and fungi for up to a week after application.
+Unlike other cleaners, our product offers many benefits, including an enhanced formula that can help inhibit the growth of bacteria and fungi for an extended period of time after application.
 For the following step, we had to get rid of the stains.
 For this task, we stripped the floor several times.
 This completely removed the soap scum from the surface.
 After that, we scraped away the residues from the lower walls.
 Once the stone was spotless, we cleaned and repaired the grout lines.

 We re-grouted the corners, replacing the damaged caulking with a highly durable mold resistant solution.
 After this process, the shower was ready for the final step.
 To finish the stone cleaning job, we sealed the surface with our top of the line Stone Armor.
 This sealant is especially useful for natural stone showers because it reduces the wear and tear of heavy daily use.
 Stone Armor shields the surface and blocks the absorption of liquids, warding off stains, discoloration, and other signs of deterioration.
 It also enhances the appearance of the stone by giving it a wonderful new look.